 Now there's a way to take the joy out of showering.

-For more information on Aqualim, showering and water conservation, look over the links on the next page.
+For more information on Aqualim, showering and water conservation, look over the links below.

 - Garry, Mike.
 "TV judges shower praise."
 Sunshine Coast Daily Online.
 March 19, 2009.http://www.thedaily.com.au/news/2009/mar/19/tv-judges-shower-praise/